 Assess the concepts of modules and packages

 These types of questions assess the candidates based on the concept of reducing the size of code by using modules and packages.
 This skill allows the candidates to reduce the time complexity of code and their knowledge of time and space complexity to apply in a practical application.

 This type of question allows you to assess candidates based on their knowledge of Python frameworks.
 The commonly used frameworks are Django, Flask, and CherryPy.
 These frameworks provide a basic and well-defined structure of a project that facilitates developers to figure out the core logic of the application.

-A Python project is organized in a very similar way to Java Project.
-To know more about organizing Python Project files and folders, click here.
+A Python project is organized in a very similar way to a Java Project.
+To learn more about organizing Python Project files and folders, click here.